 I have began a list on the right hand side of my blog where I am linking blogs that I find very interesting relating to occupational therapy practice.
 There are also a couple of fellow classmates blogs which I have linked there (Tracey James and Vanessa).

 In my first fieldwork, the OT practice area that interested me was Autism.
 I previously posted videos about this in my tutorial five, so there should be an understanding of what Autism is.
+In this tutorial I am to find three online communities that relate to Autism.

 Drive for Rebecca is a website which is devoted to one girl called Rebecca who has Autism.
 It is Rebecca's father's "Relentless crusade to help his daughter and help change the world" Rebecca's father drove cross-country 2002 to raise money for their daughter and is an ongoing effort to raise funds for education, research and advocacy.
 And he did it again in 2011.
 There are links on this site helping others and especially a questions and answers page linked where 400+ families talk about special needs by giving their questions and answering other.
 There is also a handbook, free to download on this site, useful for parents.